1857 Atlantic hurricane season: Tropical Storm One

 The ship Star of the South experienced heavy gales offshore the East Coast of the United States on June 30.
 HURDAT lists the first tropical cyclone of the season beginning at 0000 UTC, while located about 100 mi southeast of Cape Hatteras, North Carolina.
 The storm moved slightly north of due east with winds of 60 mph (95 km/h).
 It was last noted about 265 miles (425 km) north-northwest of Bermuda by the bark Virginia late on July 1.
+Climate researcher Michael Chenoweth argued in a 2014 study that weather maps support the theory that a low-pressure area formed "along a sharp temperature boundary", making this system an extratropical cyclone.